norberttak/NavMe-cli/README.md

 flight plan exported: export/LSGG-LDSP.html
 ```

 The html file will be created in the export folder.
-The name of the file is
+The default name of the file is
 departure_icao-destination_icao.html.
+If you want to set other file name use the ```--file <file_name>``` option.

 ![html_flightplan](doc/fp-lsgg-ldsp.png)